 After already switching from T-Mobile to Boost Mobile less than a year ago, I decided to make another switch about a month ago.
-This time it was to Mint Mobile, which uses the T-Mobile tower service.
+This time it was to Mint Mobile, which uses T-Mobile towers.
 I already had an unlocked phone so I was able to make the switch with ease.
-Here’s my Mint Mobile review…

 Mint Mobile offers a pretty simple to use interface on both its website and its app.
 They use a cute little green fox as their logo and offer many video explanations that answer most questions.
 They really make their best effort to make everything as easy as possible for the end user.